Update:

 - On start-up, search for today's tide in the cache and display it automatically

-- Improve user messaging/error handling to give more information
+- Improve user messaging and error handling

 - Improve screen layout for smaller devices